 Want to throw your friends or family an engagement party without hosting the gala event of the season?
 While celebrating this joyous occasion is fun and exciting, parties like these can often get expensive.
-Here's how to keep it simple and chic.
+If you're looking for engagement party ideas on a budget, try these tips for a simple and chic event.

 Invitations & Guest List

-A formal, printed invite is not required.
+A formal, printed invite is not required when planning an engagement party.
 They are a lovely touch, but not necessary with social media working just fine for this casual get together.
 If you need to cut your budget somewhere, this might be the place to do it, especially if your guest list is small.
-Speaking of the guest list, don't invite anyone that won't be invited to the wedding.
+Speaking of the guest list, don't invite anyone who won't be invited to the wedding.
 If the couple hasn't set their wedding guest list, stick to very close friends and family, just to be safe.

 An engagement party isn't like a bridal shower--no one will expect games.
-However, if you think that conversation may not be enough to entertain your crowd, you can always prepare a few activities to break out in case of emergencies.
+However, if you think that conversation may not be enough to entertain your crowd and you're looking for things to do at an engagement party, you can always prepare a few activities to break out in case of emergencies.
 Play bar-style trivia games about the couple's love story, have the game on in the background for a sports fan family, or plan on going out afterwards for karaoke.

 Food & Drink

 This is going to be where you spend your moolah, so keep it simple.
 If you want to serve alcohol, stick to beer and wine.
 Make sure to set a party time that coordinates well with your budget.
 For example, if you only want to serve small bites, don't host the event around a meal time.
 Put it at mid-afternoon or after dinner.
 Creative and affordable meals can be things like a baked potato bar with green salad, spaghetti and meatballs, hamburgers and munchies, or chili and cornbread.
 Each of these things can be easily prepared for a crowd.